Dictionary Learning for Adaptive GPR Landmine Classification: Parametric Analysis

-Finally, Figs.~\ref{fig:cv_k}(a)-(c) compare all three metrics with change in the number of trained atoms $K$, a parameter that is common to all DL methods.
+Figs.~\ref{fig:cv_k}(a)-(c) compare all three metrics with change in the number of trained atoms $K$, a parameter that is common to all DL methods.
 We observe that $CV$ generally decreases with an increase in $K$.
 This indicates an improvement in the similarity between the reconstructed and the original training set.
 K-SVD shows an anomalous pattern for lower values of $K$ but later converges to a trend that is identical to other DL approaches.
 The K-S distance exhibits a linear change in the the distributions with respect to the reference.
-Since $d_L$ quantifies the difference between the distributions rather than stating which one is better, combining its behavior with $CV$ makes it evident that an increase in $K$ leads to better distributions of similarity values.
-The DKW metric $d_{W_L}$, calculated with the same reference, expectedly also shows a linear change.
-It is clear that, even a slight change in $K$ leads to more negative values of $d_{W_L}$ implying that the null hypothesis does not hold true.
+Since $d_{ks}$ quantifies the difference between the distributions rather than stating which one is better, combining its behavior with $CV$ makes it evident that an increase in $K$ leads to better distributions of similarity values.
+The DKW metric $d_{dkw}$, calculated with the same reference, expectedly also shows a linear change.
+It is clear that, even a slight change in $K$ leads to more negative values of $d_{dkw}$ implying that the null hypothesis does not hold true.
 This shows the significant influence of the parameter $K$ on the distributions.
+It was interesting to see a slight improvement for the coefficient of variation when using LRSDL with respect to the other strategies.
+However, KS-distance and DKW metric indicated that the distributions of similarity values for LRSDL were sensitive to the number of trained atoms only up to a certain value.